bobbyquennell/serverless-the-cdk-way/README.md

    run `cdk deploy` to deploy the resources

 Since this app includes more than a single stack, specify which stacks to use (wildcards are supported) or specify `--all`

+## Local Invocation of Lambda Functions

+Ensure you have a default `testEvent.json` in `src/scripts/`.
+This file should contain a sample event that your Lambda function expects.
+The script will work automatically with any Lambda function defined in your CDK stack, making it perfect for a template repository.

+### Creating the Default Test Event

+1. Navigate to the `src/scripts/` directory.
+2. Create a file named `testEvent.json`.
+3. Populate it with a sample event structure.
+For example: